 A. Ravana’s palace complex was believed to be located at the top of the Trikuta Mountain in the ancient city of Lankapura, the then capital of Sri Lanka.

 A. According to the epic Ramayana, Goddess Sita was kept at Ashok Vatika after her abduction since she refused to stay at Ravana’s palace.

 A. It is believed that Goddess Sita lived in Sri Lanka for roughly a period of one year.

-A. Though most Sri Lankans do not worship Ravana as a God, he is still revered to as a hero there.
-An indisputable devotee of Lord Shiva, Ravana is considered a man of high intellect as well as great ruler by fellow Sri Lankans even today.
+A. Though most Sri Lankans do not worship Ravana as a God, he is still revered as a hero there.
+An indisputable devotee of Lord Shiva, Ravana is considered a man of high intellect as well as a great ruler by fellow Sri Lankans even today.

 A. Koneswaram Temple is one such temple complex that was built by Ravana in Trincomalee.
 It is believed Ravana and his mother used to worship Lord Shiva at this temple.